-Two Out of Three Americans Agree That Big Tech Should Be Broken Up
+Two Out Of Three Americans Agree That Big Tech Should Be Broken Up

 “Without the discipline of meaningful market-based competition, digital platforms may act in ways that are not responsive to consumer demands…The Department’s antitrust review will explore these important issues…”

-On the Justice.gov website, the department stated that “we will consider the widespread concerns that consumers, businesses, and entrepreneurs have expressed about search, social media, and some retail services online.”
+On the Justice.gov website, the department stated it “will consider the widespread concerns that consumers, businesses, and entrepreneurs have expressed about search, social media, and some retail services online.”